 Sports Medicine SEO: A Different Approach

 Sports medicine SEO adds a third dimension: the sports community.
 These searches are valuable because they're highly specific.
-Examples: "sports medicine doctor for runners [city]," "ACL rehab specialist [city]," "concussion specialist [city]."
+Examples: "sports medicine doctor for runners Tampa," "ACL rehab specialist Tampa," "concussion specialist Tampa."
 Conversion rates run high.
 Build content speaking to specific sports communities in your market โ local high school athletic programs, marathon runners, triathletes, recreational sports common in your area.

 SEO for Orthopedic Subspecialties